hanupratap/Vibexel/README.md

 ## Wallpaper Application

-Search through millions of pictures and personalize you phone.
+Search through millions of pictures and personalize your phone.